natemccurdy/puppet-purge_node/README.md

 # Purge Node Task

-This module adds Tasks for purging Puppet agents and cleaning certificates.
+This module adds Tasks for purging nodes and cleaning certificates in Puppet.

 For Puppet Enterprise users, this means you can allow users or admins to decommission nodes or clean certificates without giving them SSH access to your Puppet master!
 The ability to run this task remotely or via the Console is gated and tracked by the [RBAC system](https://puppet.com/docs/pe/2017.3/rbac/managing_access.html) built in to PE.

 ## Requirements

-This module is compatible with Puppet Enterprise and Puppet Bolt.
+This module is compatible with Puppet Enterprise and Bolt.

 * To [run tasks with Puppet Enterprise](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html), PE 2017.3 or later must be used.
 * To [run tasks with Puppet Bolt](https://puppet.com/docs/bolt/0.x/running_tasks_and_plans_with_bolt.html), Bolt 0.5 or later must be installed on the machine from which you are running task commands.
 The master receiving the task must have SSH enabled.

 ## Tasks